-Growing up there was always creative stuff happening at home; Dad had his lashed up rostrum camera on the landing next to my bedroom, and the airing cupboard doubled up as a film dryer.
-Mum made clothes for me and my sister and we used the scraps to create matching outfits for our teddies and dolls.
+Growing up there was always creative stuff happening at home; Dad had his lashed up rostrum camera on the landing next to my bedroom where he created his animated films.
+Mum made clothes for me and my sister and we used the left over scraps to create matching outfits for our teddies and dolls.

-One Christmas Mum and Dad made us glove puppets, a prince and princess with heads moulded from light bulbs, and a spectacular dragon.
-Our birthday parties were famed for their making activities that Mum would dream up, I remember peg doll fairies were particularly successful.
+Our birthday parties were famed for their crafting activities that Mum would dream up, I remember peg doll fairies were particularly successful.

-And that’s how it started, TV was black and white and childrens programmes ran from four until six finishing with the ‘Magic Roundabout’, there was a lot of time to fill, and I drew and stitched, entered art and craft competitions, wrote to the BBC’s ‘Blue Peter’ with suggestions for projects they could make, (I was particularly proud of my finger puppet theatre made from an Easter egg box,) and had a painting included in the gallery on ‘Vision On’.
+And that’s how it started.
+TV was black and white and children’s programmes ran from four until six finishing with the ‘Magic Roundabout’, there was a lot of time to fill, and I drew and stitched, entered art and craft competitions, wrote to the BBC’s ‘Blue Peter’ with suggestions for projects they could make, (I was particularly proud of my finger puppet theatre made from an Easter egg box,) and I had a painting included in the gallery on ‘Vision On’.
 I dreamt of making pictures for television and on graduating from Kingston Polytechnic, my dream became a reality and I joined the BBC Graphic Design Department, I was in my element!

 Living the dream